NANDSC Membership Roster

 Dr. Ekemini Riley is Founder and CEO of the Coalition for Aligning Science, LLC.
 She is the Managing Director of the Aligning Science Across Parkinson's (ASAP) global initiative seeking to advance targeted basic research for Parkinson's Disease.
 Prior to becoming the CEO of the Coalition for Aligning Science, Dr. Riley spent 6 years at the Milken Institute spearheading and designing the plans for a philanthropically funded $12M Neurofibromatosis gene therapy initiative, aimed at funding novel proof-of-concept studies.
 She has experience with bringing diverse groups together to design solutions and work towards common goals across nonprofit, academia, government, pharma and philanthropy.
 She led a convening that resulted in a citywide organ donation awareness campaign, Play It Forward Pittsburgh.
 Dr. Riley received her Ph.D. in Molecular Medicine from University of Maryland School of Medicine.

-Timothy Aidan Ryan, Ph.D. is Professor of Biochemistry, Department of Biochemistry, Weill Cornell Medical College.
-In addition, he is a HHMI Janelia Senior Fellow.
+Dr. Timothy Ryan is a Professor of Biochemistry in the Department of Biochemistry, Weill Cornell Medical College. and a HHMI Janelia Senior Fellow.
 The focus of his laboratory is the study of the molecular basis of synaptic transmission in the mammalian brain.
 The laboratory’s primary interests lie in understanding the regulation of vesicle traffic in presynaptic terminals, and how this traffic impacts presynaptic function.
 His research areas include membrane biology, molecular and cellular basis of disease, molecular neuroscience, optical methods, and structural biology.
 He received an NINDS Javits Neuroscience Investigator Award in 2016.
 Dr. Ryan’s subject matter expertise and his familiarity with NINDS procedures will be invaluable in Council deliberations.
 Dr. Ryan received his Ph.D. from Cornell University.